-- database services providers, such as China Real Estate Information Corporation, offering data support for in-depth industry research targeted to real estate developers, commercial and investment banks, securities companies, funds and government agencies in China; - regional and national publishers and distributors of information, analytics and marketing services, including individual publishers and newmedia branches of traditional real estate service providers; - online listing services featuring commercial property and land for sale or lease; - locally controlled real estate boards, exchanges or associations sponsoring property listing services for commercial property and land for sale or lease: - real estate portfolio management software solutions; and - public record providers.
+- database services providers, such as CRIC, offering data support for in-depth industry research targeted to real estate developers, commercial and investment banks, securities companies, funds in China; - regional and national publishers and distributors of information, analytics and marketing services, including individual publishers and newmedia branches of traditional real estate service providers; - online listing services featuring commercial property and land for sale or lease; - locally controlled real estate boards, exchanges or associations sponsoring property listing services for commercial property and land for sale or lease; - real estate portfolio management companies; and - public record providers.

 Some of our competitors may have greater access to capital markets, and more financial and other resources than us.
-For instance, major general-purpose Internet portals, such as Sina.com and Sohu.com, which provide real estate information, analytics and online marketing services, may have an advantage over us due to their more established brand name, larger user base and extensive Internet distribution channels.
 Additional competitors may enter the market of real estate-related information, analytics and marketing services and competition may intensify.